turingschool/front-end-curriculum/lessons/module-1/js-4.md

 ### Your Turn

+With a partner:
 Take a few minutes and make a constructor function and use it to make two new objects.
+Take a few minutes to come up with an analogy for constructor functions.

 ## Which `this` is which?